JamesHarrison/radiovis-generator/README.md

 Installing is simple.
 Install the dependencies (on Ubuntu, that's `sudo apt-get install imagemagick inkscape` - add `ruby1.9-full` if you're missing Ruby), and then simply install the gem with `gem install radiovis-generator`.
 Congratulations, you're good to go!

+You can test the installation out by using the simple command line program bundled with the generator - see `radiovis-generator --help` for options.
+This will cycle between the slides provided by the gem, and is intended as a really simple starting point for your own runner.

 ### Simple Usage

 RadioVIS Generator comes bundled with a couple of basic templates - one which shows two pieces of information (intended for Now Playing slides), and one which shows just a large title.
 These will get you off the ground, or at least show you how to customise your slides.